neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 A bad administrator could also manipulate Nextcloud in a way to steal your passwords even when client side encryption is enabled.
 So you will have to trust your administrator to keep the server safe.

+#### I got the notification "Suspicious amount of failed login attempts detected"
+The Passwords app counts failed attempts to unlock the password database with the master password.
+If five failed login attempts are detected, the app will revoke the app password the client that made the attempt.
+After that, the app will also revoke the app password of any other client after one failed login attempt by that client.
+The app will also prevent any client not using an app password from accessing the app at all.
+This means that clients which use your Nextcloud username and password to access the passwords app will not be able to even attempt to log in.
+All restrictions will be lifted as soon as you unlock the password database in with the correct mater password.
+However even after the restrictions are lifted, you will have to create a new app password for any client that had its app password revoked before.

 #### What does the Passwords Session Token do?
 When you use the Passwords app, tokens with the naming schema "Passwords Session MM.DD.YY HH:MM - User@IP Address" will appear in your device & sessions list.
 These tokens are generated automatically when you access the Passwords app in Nextcloud.